Jacksonville Armada FC: Fall to amateur and hiatus

+Move to MLS Next Pro

+On November 2, 2023, the club announced that they would move to MLS Next Pro, the reserve and development league for Major League Soccer, and begin playing again in the 2026 season.
+A new stadium is set to be constructed in time for the 2026 season with 2,500 to 3,000 seats in its initial configuration.
+Jacksonville will remain an independent team in the league, which is composed mostly of reserve teams for MLS clubs.

+In a public statement released on October 30, 2025, owner Robert Palmer announced that after years of guiding the Armada, changes in his personal and professional life – including a growing family and expanding real-estate business – had reduced his ability to provide the day-to-day, locally-rooted leadership he believed the club required.
+He confirmed that an agreement had been reached to sell the club to a Jacksonville-based business owner and that his companies would remain involved as sponsors during the team’s transition.
+Palmer expressed deep gratitude to the club’s supporters, especially the “Section 904” fan group, and reaffirmed his belief in the Armada’s potential as the club prepares for its next phase of development.

+The same day as the Palmer announcement, Jacksonville attorney and sports-team investor Chris Campione announced that he would become the majority principal owner and managing director of Jacksonville Armada FC after current owner Robert Palmer confirmed the sale of the club.
+As part of the transition, Campione affirmed that the club would pursue the construction of a privately-funded downtown stadium with a minimum of 8,000 seats, with groundbreaking planned for December.
+Long-time club executive Nathan Walter, who had served as the Armada’s president and general manager since 2017, was set to take on the role of Club Director and Chief Executive Officer under the new ownership.

 League and cup history

 Stadium

 On July 11, 2014, the Armada announced they would play their home games at the Baseball Grounds of Jacksonville (later re-dubbed Community First Park) in Downtown Jacksonville for at least three seasons.
 They hope to later construct their own expandable soccer-specific stadium.
 In 2017, due to the high costs associated with playing at the Baseball Grounds, the Armada signed a lease to play at Hodges Stadium, a soccer and track and field stadium at the University of North Florida.

 The team has also played games in EverBank Field, including their first exhibition game vs the Philadelphia Union, which set a modern-era NASL record for preseason attendance (13,934).
 It was also the site for their first regular season game, which was a 3–1 victory over FC Edmonton, and set the modern era NASL record for regular season attendance (16,164).
 The Armada also use Southern Oak Stadium as a venue for US Open Cup matches.